 4.4.
 Being under the influence of a controlled substance – HS 11550

-Under Health & Safety Code 11550 HS, being under the influence of a controlled substance is the crime where people are under the influence of a controlled substance or a narcotic drug that is not lawfully prescribed.
+Under Health & Safety Code 11550 HS, being under the influence of a controlled substance is being under the influence of a controlled substance or a narcotic drug that is not lawfully prescribed.

 This is a less severe offense than selling or transporting meth.
 A violation of this law is a misdemeanor punishable by a maximum jail sentence of one year.